Cherry4488/wede-5020-poe/README.md

 ## Project Overview
 HISTORY

-La’ Sweet fragrance is a feminine perfume brand that opened in March 2026.
-It originates in Thatchfield, a small town In Centurion Gauteng.
-It is a brand that is all about giving women a platform to become matchlessness.
+La’Sweet Fragrance is a fictional feminine perfume brand established in March 2026.
+The organisation is located in Thatchfield, Centurion, Gauteng, and specialises in the development and retail of luxury fragrances for women.

 MISSION

-Our mission as La’Sweet Fragrance is to help women fall in love with themselves, find their lifetime signature scent, express how they feel through perfumes and create beautiful memories with romantic partners, friends and family members.
+The mission of La’Sweet Fragrance is to provide high-quality, feminine perfumes that enable customers to develop a personal signature scent and associate fragrance with self expression.

 VISSION

-Since our brand has a French meaning to it (The word La means The in French, and the word The in French speaks about women beauty), we would like for our Fragrances to also be sold in France and empower more women worldwide and that is our vision.
+ The vision of La’Sweet Fragrance is for the perfumes to be internationally distributed, specifically within the French market, and to establish the brand as a globally recognized name in women’s luxury fragrance by 2033.

 TARGET AUDIENCE

+ The primary target audience are women aged 18 to 35 with an interest in luxury personal care products.
+ The secondary audience includes men purchasing perfume products as gifts for female partners or family members.
- Our target audience are young girls who are still discovering themselves and building their identity.
-This allows them to try different La’Sweet perfumes.
+ Another target audience are young adults aged 16 to 21 who are developing personal style preferences.

-Females who enjoy luxurious feminine Scents and males who would like to gift their loved ones with an elegant perfume from La’Sweet Fragrance.

 ## Website Goals and Objectives
 GOALS